Whitepapers can help any business generate more leads and sales.

 This could easily help anyone on the fence make a purchasing decision, as it explains the benefits of the computer, its specs, and how much effort HP has put into perfecting it.

-I would recommend that marketers consider writing a whitepaper for their products that acts as both documentation and a sales letter like with this example.
+I would recommend that marketers consider writing a whitepaper for their products that acts as both documentation and a sales letter like this example.

 Whitepapers are great pieces of content to help generate leads, sales, and turn a business into an authority.